Scotland faces a choice of two contrasting futures.

 We can build a stronger, fairer recovery with Nicola Sturgeon as First Minister and the choice of independence after the pandemic – or leave our future tied to more right-wing Tory governments.

-Put simply, a vote for Anas Sarwar’s Labour will put Scotland’s future firmly in Boris Johnson’s hands – threatening the future of our NHS and the powers of the Scottish Parliament.
+However, voting Labour – a party determined to deny Scotland’s democratic right to choose – puts Scotland’s future firmly in Boris Johnson’s hands, threatening the future of our NHS and the powers of the Scottish Parliament.

 This is what continued Tory rule over Scotland means…

 Boris Johnson’s Tories voted to scrap an amendment which would have enshrined “a comprehensive, publicly funded health service, free at the point of delivery” into law – leaving our NHS exposed to post-Brexit trade deals and privatisation.